thoolihan/json_sql_server_explore/README.md

 Now you can use the following scripts:
 * [json_sample_queries.sql](json_sample_queries.sql) to explore how to query with json
-* [average.sql](average.sql) to compare a column average with json column average
+* [average.sql](average.sql) to compare a column average with json column average.
+The timing info will be in the message tab if using SSMS.
-* [index_test.sql](index_test.sql) to compare filtering a record by a string with a column, vs a json value, including indexing the json value
+* [index_test.sql](index_test.sql) to compare filtering a record by a string with a column, vs a json value, including indexing the json value.
+The timing info will be in the message tab if using SSMS.

 You can email me with any questions or feedback at tim at hoolihan.net, or open a pull request with suggested changes.